 Tax reform measures are enacted frequently by Congress, which makes it hard for U.S. taxpayers to know which deductions are currently available to help lower their tax liability.
 In fact, a former head of the IRS once said that millions of taxpayers overpay their taxes every year because they overlook one of the many key tax deductions that are available to them.1

-Taxpayers may be able to take deductions for student-loan interest, out-of-pocket charitable contributions, moving expenses to take a first job, new points on home refinancing, health insurance premiums, home mortgage interest, tax preparation services, and contributions to a traditional IRA.
-Of course, some tax deductions disappear as adjusted gross income increases.
+Taxpayers may be able to take deductions for student-loan interest, out-of-pocket charitable contributions, health savings account, home mortgage interest, and contributions to a traditional IRA, and deductions for self-employed taxpayers (SE tax, SE health insurance, SE qualified retirement plan contributions).
+Of course, some tax deductions are limited or disappear as adjusted gross income increases.

 Another key deduction is unreimbursed medical and dental expenses.
-Remember that you may only deduct medical and dental expenses to the extent that they exceed 10% of your adjusted gross income (AGI) and were not reimbursed by your insurance company or employer.
-Individuals older than 65 can claim qualified expenses that exceed 7.5% of AGI through 2016.
+Remember that you may only deduct medical and dental expenses to the extent that they exceed 7.5% of your adjusted gross income (AGI) and were not reimbursed by your insurance company or employer.
+The Tax Cuts and Jobs Act of 2017 reduced the threshold from 10% to 7.5% retroactively for 2017 and through 2018.
+In 2019, the threshold will increase to 10% of AGI.

 The end of the year is the time to take one last good look to determine whether you qualify for a tax credit or deduction or whether you’re close to the cutoff point.
 If you're not close, you may opt to postpone incurring some medical or other expenses until the following year, when you may be able to deduct them.
 On the other hand, if you're only a little short of the threshold amount, you may want to incur additional expenses in the current tax year.
 With a little preparation and some help from a qualified tax professional, you may be able to lower your income taxes this year.
 You just have to plan ahead.